jgagom/jgagom.github.io/index.md

 # About Me

 I am an Industrial Engineer specialized in Robotics and studying a Bachelor's Degree in Philosophy.
 I have worked with X-ray mobile equipment at Siemens R&D, as a MATLAB Ambassador for my home university, as a Robotics researcher in UC3M RoboticsLab and as a Customer Success Engineer for MathWorks.
 Besides work: family, musical instruments, sports, reading, and traveling.
-Continuosly pursing opportunities to grow both professionally and personally.
+Continuosly pursing opportunities to grow both professionally and personally.<br><br>

 ## PROFESSIONAL EXPERIENCE